girdeux31/easyPhysi/README.md

 #### <a name="sec-other-feature-magnitude"></a>2.4.0.
 Vector module

-Vectorial equations give results as vector components. `magnitude` function is available to obtain a vector module or magnitude.
+Function `magnitude` is available to obtain a vector module or magnitude.

 ```
 from easyPhysi.utils import magnitude